 Governance tokens give holders voting power over protocol decisions like upgrades, fee structures and treasury allocations.
 Examples include Uniswap and MakerDAO.

-For CFD traders, what matters is understanding that these tokens' value is closely tied to protocol adoption and governance activity.
+Whether you're trading governance token CFDs or buying them directly, what matters is understanding that their value is closely tied to protocol adoption and governance activity.
 Strong community engagement and active development can drive price movements, while tokens with weak governance models or low participation may see limited price action.

-When trading governance token CFDs, focus on the protocol's user base, development activity and community sentiment rather than the voting mechanics themselves.
+Focus on the protocol's user base, development activity and community sentiment when making your decision.

 Meme coins are cryptocurrencies inspired by internet jokes, trends or online communities rather than being based on any specific use case or technological innovation.
 They usually begin as funny or speculative projects but can sometimes gain traction if they go viral, or their community grows quickly or perhaps through a celebrity endorsement.